dssg/hitchhikers-guide/curriculum/4_programming_best_practices/test-test-test/python_testing.md

 ===================== 1 failed in 0.02 seconds ==================
 ```

 We can see from the output that our test failed.
-Now, every time you modify your code just run `py.test` to make sure your code still works!
-But remember to add new tests if you find any errors or edge cases.
+Now, every time you modify your code just run `py.test` to make sure your code still works! (*But remember: just because you tested something doesn't necessarily mean it works.
+You can keep adding new tests as you identify new edge cases and errors).*

-## Where to store your tests
+## Where to Store Your Tests

 The are no strict rules on where to store your tests.
-Specifically talking about a Data Science project, you are going to have a lot of folders with code for many tasks (e.g. etl, modeling).
-The first thing to take into account is to separate your pipeline steps from your source code, simply speaking, source code are those functions and classes that you want to reuse in various steps of your pipeline (e.g. creating a database connection).
+In a Data Science project, you are going to have a lot of folders with code for many tasks (e.g. ETL, modeling).
+The first thing to take into account is to separate your pipeline steps from your source code: simply speaking, source code is functions and classes that you want to reuse in various steps of your pipeline (e.g. creating a database connection).
 Let's see an example to make this clear:

 ```
 .